 I encourage you to truly reflect on the blessings you have.

-Even with the challenges we face in America & worldwide, we have come so far!
+Even with the challenges we face with racism in soccer, plus non sporting events in America & worldwide, we have come so far!

 By making one choice at a time to influence others positively.